marwanthestudent/RFmodulation/README.md

 ## 🙏 Acknowledgements

 - **Dr. Jason Losh** - Being a great mentor throughout this project.
-- **UTA EE Makerspace** - For printing many of my failed antennas for cheap.
+- **UTA EE Makerspace** - For printing many of my failed antennae for cheap.